rawrtc/rawrtc/README.md

 Only used by ORTC API tools.

-#### redirect-ip

-The IP address on which an SCTP stack is listening.

-Used in conjunction with `redirect-port`.
-Only used by the SCTP redirect transport.

-#### redirect-port

-The port number on which an SCTP stack is listening.

-Used in conjunction with `redirect-ip`.
-Only used by the SCTP redirect transport.

 #### sctp-port

 The port number the internal SCTP stack is supposed to use.
 Defaults to `5000`.